 Under the law of God, there is a provision in His justice system for a substitute to be offered.
-This principle is illustrated by the sacrifices of the Old Testament—which were only shadows of the true intent of the Law: to provide a single—perfect sacrifice which would permanently remove all sins, forever.
+This principle is illustrated by the sacrifices of the Old Testament, which were only shadows of the true intent of the Law: to provide a single, perfect sacrifice that would permanently remove all sins forever.

-The animals which were brought to the priests for sins, were an example of the future offering that Jesus would make to fully pay for all of our sins.
-This one sacrifice would bring to an end the Old Testament need for perpetual sacrifices, and fulfill every requirement of God’s law to forgive all sins.
+The animals that were brought to the priests for sins were an example of the future offering Jesus would make to fully pay for all of our sins.
+This one sacrifice would bring to an end the Old Testament need for perpetual sacrifices and fulfill every requirement of God’s law to forgive all sins.

 Leviticus 1:1-5 Now the LORD called to Moses, and spoke to him from the tabernacle of meeting, saying, “Speak to the children of Israel, and say to them: ‘When any one of you brings an offering to the LORD, you shall bring your offering of the livestock—of the herd and of the flock.’
 If his offering is a burnt sacrifice of the herd, let him offer a male without blemish; he shall offer it of his own free will at the door of the tabernacle of meeting before the LORD.
 Then he shall put his hand on the head of the burnt offering, and it will be accepted on his behalf to make atonement for him.
 He shall kill the bull before the LORD; and the priests, Aaron’s sons, shall bring the blood and sprinkle the blood all around on the altar that is by the door of the tabernacle of meeting.”